AnadeOre/LaTeX-Guide/Guide/4- Lists.md

 ## Lists and Columns

-##### Last time we we ended up having a document with lots of font sizes and styles, but that it would have looked better using lists or columns.
-Lets start with lists.
+##### Last time we ended up having a document with lots of font sizes and styles, but that it would have looked better using lists or columns.
+Let's start with lists.

 ### Lists